-In the following table EU KM1 we provide key regulatory metrics and ratios as well as related input components as defined by the amended versions of CRR and CRD.
+Table EU KM1 provides key regulatory metrics and ratios as well as related input components as defined by the amended versions of CRR and CRD.
 They comprise own funds, RWAs, capital ratios, additional requirements based on SREP, capital buffer requirements, leverage ratio, liquidity coverage ratio and net stable funding ratio.
 They serve as high level metrics and form part of our holistic risk management across individual risk types in addition to the Bank's specific internal risk metrics.
 Based on this they are fully integrated across strategic planning, risk appetite framework and stress testing concepts and are reviewed and approved by our Management Board at least annually.